After 10 years of support Windows 7 is nearing an end

 Months from patch cut-off, millions still haven’t upgraded

 For many consumers and businesses, Windows 7 is still a popular system of choice.
-However there is only 105 days left until the end of support some ~45% of small to medium-sized businesses are still running Windows 7, 38% of home users/home office PCs are on Windows 7.
-Larger companies have an issue too, the UK’s National Health Service, which was infected with WannaCry, in July that it had one million PCs running on Windows 7.
+However, there are only 105 days left until the end of support some ~45% of small to medium-sized businesses are still running Windows 7, 38% of home users/home office PCs are on Windows 7.
+Larger companies have an issue too, the UK’s National Health Service, which was infected with WannaCry, in July that had one million PCs running on Windows 7.

 Update: October 16th, 2019

-Windows 7 under attack as end of support nears
+Windows 7 under attack as the end of support nears

 In general, computers using the current Windows 7 operating system are more than two times likely to be infected versus a Windows 10 computer.
 That risk will increase once Microsoft stops releasing security patches for Windows 7.